nesb0t/ns-messages/README.md

 # Usage
 1. Upload messages.php to your nms server at /var/www/html.
 Set your permissions so that apache can read it.
+   1. I put the file directly on the server.
+It needs to be hosted on the server that your portal is hosted on.
+If your portal is hosted on multiple servers then you need to add the file to all of them.
+I don't know if the `PORTAL_PHP_FOOT_INCLUDE_PHP` UI config (set in step 3) supports hosting the file elsewhere so you only need one copy.
+I didn't have time to test it so I just did it this way.
 2. Modify the switch portion (step 4) of the php file to add in messages you need to display.
 3. Add the UI Config `PORTAL_PHP_FOOT_INCLUDE_PHP` to your NMS server with a value of `/var/www/html/messages.php`.
 It's important that you add limitations on this UI config so that it doesn't display for your end users as well.
 We set ours to be limited to the `Super User` role.
    1. You should never put something in this file that you don't want an end-user to see because there's nothing stopping them from just viewing the source code on this file.
 Again, there are better ways to do this than how I did it.